liberatorea94/AJ_Portfolio/README.md

 ![](/images/Committee_Network.png)

 Though the viz contains some technical jargon, the story specifies the following:
-* There are 136 possible pairs of committees sharing a Senator
+* There are 136 possible pairs of committees
 * There is an average of almost 4 Senators shared among any two committees
 * There are only 12 committee pairs which do not share a Senator
 * 91% of committee pairs share at least one Senator